ludberg/xGridResizer/README.md

 ## Usage

 1. Drag the extension onto EVERY sheet you want to reisze.
-2. Use the slider to change the number of columns to min 12 and max 64.
+2. Change the properties "Number of rows" and "Number of Columns"
+3. Press the button "Resize"

 ## Installation